aydan1504/Ingredient-Recipe-Model/README.md

 - Google Colab
 - Pandas, NumPy, Matplotlib, Seaborn
 - Scikit-learn (TF-IDF, cosine similarity)
-- spaCy (NLP-based ingredient extraction)
+- spaCy (for ingredient extraction)
-- Transformers (CLIP for optional image display)

 ## Dataset

 We used the [Food Ingredients and Recipe Dataset with Images](https://www.kaggle.com/datasets/pes12017000148/food-ingredients-and-recipe-dataset-with-images) from Kaggle.
-It contains:
+Although the dataset includes images, **only the text data** (ingredients, titles, instructions) was used in this project.

-- 13,582 food images
+- 13,582 food entries
-- Recipe titles, ingredients, and cooking instructions

-Only the text data is used for recommendation.
-Image paths are used for optional visualization.
+- CSV format with structured recipe information

 ## How to Run

-1. Open the `RecipeModel2.ipynb` notebook in Google Colab.
+1. Open the notebook in Google Colab using the link above.
-2. Install dependencies and mount your Google Drive if needed.
-3. Run all cells step by step:
+2. Run all cells step by step:
-   - Download and load the dataset
-   - Preprocess the ingredient texts
+   - Load and preprocess the ingredient texts
-   - Build the TF-IDF matrix
+   - Vectorize recipes using TF-IDF
-   - Enter a natural ingredient phrase (e.g., *"chicken, garlic, onion"*) to get top 5 similar recipes
+   - Enter an ingredient phrase (e.g., `"chicken, garlic, onion"`)
+3. The system returns the top 5 most similar recipes from the dataset.

 ## Contributors